nerdfolio/faststart/README.md

 # Faststart monorepo

-Quickly get a startup project up and running.
-Meant to be platform agnostic.
-When generic support is not possible or convenient, platform-specific support is done within their own directories.
+Quickly get a Solidjs startup project up and running

 ## What is included in this starter template: